craigduncanlab/datascraping/stage3/README.md

 ## extractPDFXML (which internally runs XMLSearchAPI).

-The main purpose of the extractPDFXML class is to write some standard queries and then invoke XMLSearchAPI:
+The main purpose of the extractPDFXML class was to write some standard queries and then invoke XMLSearchAPI:

-1. write the 'output.txt' file that contains structured information as a result of running simple NLP queries on each file.
+1. Write the 'output.txt' file that contains structured information as a result of running simple NLP queries on each file.

+2. Write helper log files to cross-reference the fields written to output with success/failure for each file.
-*The queries are hard-coded regex expressions used subsequentially in the code, to navigate through file*.

-*The queries reflect are based on 'expected' content of the Clearing memos/files, but contain regex patterns to allow for OCR errors, and inconsistencies in the human recording.*
+The queries are hard-coded regex expressions used subsequentially in the code, to navigate through file.
+They were written with knowledge of the 'expected' content of the Clearing memos/files, but contain regex patterns to allow for OCR errors, and inconsistencies or spelling errors made by the authors of the reports.

-2. writes helper log files to cross-reference the fields written to output with success/failure for each file.

 ## XMLSearchAPI